Chrysler Group profit up 80 percent, affirms 2012 outlook

-DETROIT (Reuters) - Chrysler Group LLC posted an 80 percent rise in quarterly net income on Monday on the back of stronger new vehicle sales, continuing the U.S. automaker’s comeback from its 2009 bankruptcy.
+DETROIT (Reuters) - Chrysler Group LLC posted an 80 percent rise in quarterly net income on Monday on stronger new vehicle sales, continuing the U.S. automaker’s comeback from its 2009 bankruptcy.

 Net income in the third quarter rose to $381 million from $212 million a year earlier.
 Net revenue increased 18 percent to $15.48 billion.